Best AI Robo-Advisor Alternatives for Experienced Investors in 2026

 At a glance

-| Option | Best for | Control vs automation |
+| Option | Category | Best for | Control vs automation |

-| ChatGPT | Thinking out loud, pressure-testing a decision, and learning, when you are happy to do the execution yourself | Full control, zero automation.
+| ChatGPT | DIY assistant | Thinking out loud, pressure-testing a decision, and learning, when you are happy to do the execution yourself | Full control, zero automation.
 It cannot see your accounts or place a trade, so every action is yours |

-| Magnifi | Plain-English fund and ETF discovery and security screening when you still make and place the call yourself | High control.
+| Magnifi | Control-first | Plain-English fund and ETF discovery and security screening when you already know what you want and make the call yourself | High control.
 It researches and surfaces ideas; the decisions and trades stay with you |

-| PortfolioPilot | Investors who want an opinionated, whole-portfolio second look and specific AI recommendations to weigh | Medium control.
+| PortfolioPilot | AI advice | Investors who want an opinionated, whole-portfolio second look and concrete AI recommendations to weigh against their own thesis | Medium control.
 It recommends concrete changes across linked accounts; acting on them is up to you |

-| Betterment | Hands-off investors who genuinely want to delegate allocation and never touch it; the baseline an alternative is measured against | Least control, most automation.
+| Betterment | Classic robo-advisor | Hands-off investors who genuinely want to delegate allocation and never touch it; the baseline this persona is usually trying to move past | Least control, most automation.
 It chooses the model portfolio and trades on your behalf inside its own platform |

 - How much does it automate versus recommend?
-Decide whether you want execution handled (Composer, a full robo) or analysis and suggestions you act on (Walnut, Magnifi, PortfolioPilot, ChatGPT).
+Decide whether you want execution handled (Composer, M1, a full robo) or analysis and suggestions you act on (Walnut, Magnifi, PortfolioPilot, ChatGPT).

 - Does it stay descriptive?
 A trustworthy tool explains and frames trade-offs without pretending to be your adviser.
 Be wary of anything promising guaranteed market-beating returns.